SUB-Depth: Self-distillation and Uncertainty Boosting Self-supervised Monocular Depth Estimation: Introduction

 \section{Introduction}

-Depth perception plays an important part in real-world applications including autonomous driving, augmented reality, 3D reconstruction and other high-level computer vision tasks.
+Depth perception plays an important role in real-world applications including autonomous driving, augmented reality, 3D reconstruction and other high-level computer vision tasks.
 Although physical sensors such as LiDAR have been deployed widely, estimating depth from pixels is appealing due to the lower cost and compatibility where a camera is available.
-Supervised depth estimation approaches~\cite{Eigen2014,Miangoleh2021Boosting,chen2021s,GargDualPixelsICCV2019,Ranftl2020,lee2021patch,aich2021bidirectional} can predict dense depth maps but require costly labelled depth ground truth.
-In contrast, self-supervised approaches require no labelled data~\cite{lee2019real,multview, Godard17,tankovich2021hitnet,kendall2017end,zhang2018activestereonet,zhou_sfmlearner, monodepth2,zhou2020constant,zhou_diffnet,lyu2020hr} and are performing competitively at this task.

-At a high level, self-supervised depth estimation approaches use a depth networks' output as an intermediate representation for a stereo matching problem or an image reconstruction task.
-For the latter, these approaches~\cite{zhou_sfmlearner, monodepth2,zhou2020constant,zhou_diffnet,lyu2020hr,watson2021temporal} are trained with a self-supervised monocular depth estimation (SDE) framework.
-To build a such system, a pose network is introduced which can predict the camera pose change between two video frames.
-A depth network and pose network are trained simultaneously to optimise the photometric loss.
-However, the photometric loss is only valid for pixels following \emph{static} scene and ego-motion assumptions.
-Previous works alleviate this by introducing a semantic segmentation network to filter out moving objects~\cite{klingner2020self} or handcrafted Structure from Motion (SfM) algorithms~\cite{klodt18}.
-However, those approaches require either semantic labels or time-consuming processing.
+Supervised depth estimation approaches~\cite{Eigen2014,Miangoleh2021Boosting,chen2021s,GargDualPixelsICCV2019,Ranftl2020,lee2021patch,aich2021bidirectional} can predict dense depth maps but require costly ground truth depth labels.
+In contrast, self-supervised approaches require no labelled data~\cite{lee2019real,multview,Godard17,tankovich2021hitnet,kendall2017end,zhang2018activestereonet,zhou_sfmlearner,monodepth2,zhou2020constant,zhou_diffnet,lyu2020hr} and are performing competitively.
+At a high level, self-supervised depth estimation uses a depth network's output as an intermediate representation for a stereo matching problem or an image reconstruction task.
+For the latter, the models are trained within a standard self-supervised monocular depth estimation (SDE) framework~\cite{zhou_sfmlearner,monodepth2,zhou2020constant,zhou_diffnet,lyu2020hr,watson2021temporal}.
+To build such a system, a pose network is introduced to predict the camera pose change between two consecutive frames.
+Hence, in a standard SDE training framework, a depth network and a pose network are trained simultaneously for \textbf{an image reconstruction} task by optimising the photometric loss.
+Previous works~\cite{choi2020safenet,tankovich2021hitnet,liebel2019multidepth,lu_icra} have shown that training a single depth model benefits from multiple regression or classification objectives.
+Inspired by prior works that train a student depth network with a trained teacher network~\cite{lyu2020hr,poggi2020uncertainty}, we extend the single-task SDE framework to a multi-task setting by introducing a self-distillation scheme associated with a regression objective.
+Compared with other multi-task settings which introduce supervised tasks such as semantic segmentation, one of the advantages of self-distillation is that the framework remains a self-supervised regime.